 - OpenStack Networking

 - OpenStack Object Storage

 - OpenStack Block Storage

+- Hardware resources via SNMP

 To install and configure this service use the Install and configure for Red Hat Enterprise Linux and CentOS section in the Installation Tutorials and Guides.

 Although Ceilometer has a set of default polling agents, operators can add new pollsters dynamically via the dynamic pollsters subsystem Introduction to dynamic pollster subsystem.